-It is fair to say the picture was far from clear - and Options should've been aware it was unlikely all of the information provided by Caledonian could be correct.
-It is not, for example, clear how the advice in most instances could have been given in Jordan when, by Caledonian's own account, it had a number of offices around the world (none of which were in Jordan), it was dealing with consumers who 'were generally still resident in UK' or 'living abroad in various countries' and it said elsewhere that it was carrying out business in various jurisdictions.
+It's fair to say the picture was far from clear - and Options should've been aware it was unlikely all of the information provided by Caledonian could be correct.
+It's not, for example, clear how the advice in all instances could've been given in Jordan when, by Caledonian's own account, it had a number of offices around the world (none of which were in Jordan), it was dealing with consumers who 'were generally still resident in UK' or 'living abroad in various countries' and it said elsewhere that it was carrying out business in various jurisdictions.